-Certain employees participate in RJF's Stock Incentive Plan, which provides for the issuance of restricted stock unit ("RSU") and stock option awards.
-RJF estimates the market value of share-based awards on the date of grant.
+Certain employees participate in RJF's Stock Incentive Plan, which provides for the issuance of restricted stock unit ("RSU") awards.
+RJF estimates the market value of share-based awards on the date of grant and allocates the cost of providing these plans to us based on actual cost per employee.
+See Note 15 for further information on share-based compensation.